josephbudd/okp/README.md

 ## At this state of development, the application has 2 parts, "Courses" and "Training"

-The application works fine, it's just not perfect yet.

 ### 1. Courses

 In **Courses** one can